openxc/nxpUSBlib/originalreadme.txt

 A collection of several example applications based on host/device mode and USB class

 applications/projects
-A collection of custom applications using the nxpUSBlib, BSP, and CDL libraries
+A collection of custom applications using the LPCUSBlib, BSP, and CDL libraries

 libraries/BSP - Board Support Package
 includes common code in bsp.c and bsp.h and a separate set of files for each support board